The Art of Natural Science in Sweden

 The Uppsala University Museum, Gustavianum, has produced a grand show of treasures from the University’s collections, displayed in Tokyo this spring and summer.
 The exhibition concerns the interplay between art and science in the 17th and 18th centuries, focusing on three renowned Uppsala figures of the period: Olof Rudbeck, Carl Linnaeus and Carl Peter Thunberg.
 A fine array of paintings, magnificent books and unique items from the University’s collections, associated with these international science pioneers, is presented.

 The exhibition is the result of collaboration between Gustavianum and its Japanese sister institution, the University Museum at the University of Tokyo (UMUT).
-The objects are on show at the Intermediatheque, UMUT’s beautiful museum venue in the former Tokyo Central Post Office.
-There, the exhibition runs from 24 April to 26 August 2018.
+The objects are on display at the Intermediatheque, UMUT’s beautiful museum venue in the former Tokyo Central Post Office.
+There, the exhibition was on display from 24 April to 26 August 2018.

-In 2018, it is 150 years since Sweden and Japan established their first diplomatic ties, and the exhibition is among the events being held to mark this anniversary.
+In 2018, it was 150 years since Sweden and Japan established their first diplomatic ties, and the exhibition is among the events that was held to mark this anniversary.
 Its opening ceremony took place on 23 April, in the presence of the King and Queen of Sweden and Japan’s Imperial Couple.
-Uppsala University was represented at the opening by Deputy Vice-Chancellor Anders Malmberg, and by Marika Hedin and Mikael Ahlund, Gustavianum’s Director and Deputy Director respectively.
+Uppsala University was represented at the opening by, among others, the Deputy Vice-Chancellor Anders Malmberg.

 Art and science in the University’s collections: what the exhibition contains